drewstaylor/area-52-course-2-lessons/lesson-04-portal/exercise-04/exercise.md

 Title: Minting NFTs From a Contract Part 2
 Filename: execute_fns.rs

-Storyline placeholder:
->
 -->

+> Try as you might, you can't shake the memory of having been trapped in passport-control with SECTION 31's Jump Ring.
+Your muddied thoughts flip back and forth, hither and thither.
+Was it really all a dream?
+It seemed so _real_.
+Besides, these improvements you're making to `JumpRing` seem _out of this world_.

 In the previous [Lesson](), we worked out a metadata schema for our `passport-token` collection contract.

-The schema we created looks like this
+The schema we created looks like this:

 ```rs
 #[derive(Serialize, Deserialize, Clone, PartialEq, JsonSchema, Debug)]